 After researching if you have found someone on the internet call them before meeting them in person.
 A phone call can tell significantly about a person’s personality.
 Here is a list of questions that you can ask them.

-- Ask them where they have got their degree from?
+- Ask them where they got their degree from.
 I am not saying that only doctors with the best degrees make excellent therapists.
-It confirms that they have studied from a well-known institution and not some random certificate from online classes.
+It confirms that they have studied at a well-known institution and not some random certificate from online classes.

 All of these questions will give you some more details about the therapist.
 And if you are satisfied with the call to meet them in person and always go with your gut feeling.